-The Design Partnership has been engaged by Borgs to prepare an Environmental Assessment to accompany an application for amendment to existing Ministerial approvals in relation to the existing Woodchem factory.
+The Design Partnership has been engaged by Borg to prepare an Environmental Assessment to accompany an application for amendment to existing Ministerial approvals.

-The existing approvals for the uses were established by applications approved by the Minister and Borgs now aim to make some relatively minor amendments to the approvals under the provisions of Section 75W of the Environmental Planning & Assessment Act, 1979 (this section of the Act relates to 'Modification of Ministers Approval')
+The existing approvals for the uses were established by applications approved by the Minister and Borg now aim to make some relatively minor amendments to the approvals under the provisions of Section 75W of the Environmental Planning & Assessment Act, 1979 (this section of the Act relates to 'Modification of Ministers Approval')

-It is not the intention of the works proposed under this Application to significantly alter the current operations on site or to increase productive capacity - the proposed development aims to rationalise some of the site uses to make the site more efficient and improve operational aspects, including safety and the visual amenity of the plant from public spaces.
+It is not the intention of the works proposed under this Application to significantly alter the current operations on site or to increase productive capacity - the proposed development aims to replace existing steam boilers with more modern equipment that integrate better into the overall site energy balance and allow the generation of power on site.

-1.2 History of the Borgs Panels Site
+1.2 History of the Borg Panels Site